MBCWC Ozonation Therapy Information for Patients

 - Your blood never enters the machine, just the sterile, disposable glass jar.
 Therefore, it never mixes with any other patient’s blood.

-Blood ozonation procedures are performed no more than once per week using this approach.
+Blood ozonation procedures are usually performed once per week.
+Ozone treatments work best when they are combined with other modalities: IV therapies, supplements, dietary and lifestyle changes.
+They should not be considered a 'stand-alone' therapy.
+Every person needs a unique plan of care and there is not a single protocol which suits everyone.
 The number of treatments a patient will need depends upon the individual patient’s health status, the condition being treated and the patient’s health goals.
 Most patients will start with a series of 4-8 treatments and then periodic maintenance treatments as needed after that.

 Below is a list of useful links for further information about ozone therapies